AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48362-fixes-the-issue-where-the-default-shipping-address-is-used-instead-of-a-new-one.md

 <u>Steps to reproduce</u>:

 1. Enable B2B quote by navigating to **[!UICONTROL Stores]** > **[!UICONTROL Configuration]** > **[!UICONTROL B2B features]** > **[!UICONTROL Enable company]** > **[!UICONTROL Enable B2B quote]**.
-1. Log in as a company user account.
+1. Log in as a company user.
 1. Add a product to the cart.
 1. Go to the cart page and request a quote.
 1. Go to the customer's **[!UICONTROL My Quotes]** page and select the quote that was just created.